 We accrue for warranty costs based on the historical rate of claims and costs to provide warranty services.
-If we experience an increase in warranty claims which are higher than our historical experience or our costs to provide warranty services increase, our gross profit could be adversely affected.
+If we experience an increase in warranty claims greater than our historical experience or our costs to provide warranty services increase, our gross profit could be adversely affected.